Violence against Indians in Australia controversy

 Rallies were organised in Melbourne and Sydney, and intense media coverage of the perceived hate crimes commenced in India, which were mostly critical of Australian and Victorian Police.
 The Australian government initially called for calm as it began an investigation into the crimes.
 In June 2009, the Victoria Police Chief Commissioner, Simon Overland, stated that some of the crimes were racist in nature, and others were opportunistic.
 A subsequent Indian Government investigation concluded that, of 152 reported assaults against Indian students in Australia that year, 23 involved racial overtones.

 Background

 Indian students were at the time the second largest group of international students studying at a tertiary level in Australia.
 From 2004 to 2009, the number of Indians studying in Australia rose from 30,000 to 97,000 with 45,000 of these living in Melbourne, 32,000 in Adelaide and the remainder shared between Sydney, Brisbane and Perth.
-Some students come from rural areas in India, with most coming to Australia to seek permanent residency and citizenship.
 Eapen Verghese stated in an opinion piece that the cost of living in Australian cities has made it necessary for many of these students to live in cheaper and more distant suburbs, where there is an increased risk of encountering violent crime.
 Others have indicated that Indian students face discrimination and exploitation in housing and jobs.